 Cannabis tinctures extracted using alcohol are a great way to make concentrated marijuana edibles.
-Cannabis tincture recipes can be made with marijuana buds or concentrates such as kief, hash, or shatter (BHO).
+This cannabis tincture recipe can be made with marijuana buds or concentrates such as kief, hash, or shatter (BHO).
 In this article we’ll discuss how to make cannabis tinctures in everclear, vodka, or other alcohol.
 You’ll learn about proper THC tincture dosage and potency, and get answers to questions you may have about DIY marijuana tinctures.

 THC tinctures can be easily extracted in high-proof alcohol easily in your kitchen for immediate usage.
 The green dragon tincture recipe popularized by Master Wu is based on alcohol extraction.
 We’ll show you the best recipes for how to make green dragon tincture using everclear and cannabis flower, kief, shatter and other concentrates.